ziutek/simple_go_wiki/README.md

     }

     // Returns list of articles for article_list.kt template.
 We don't create
-    // map because it is expensive work.
-Instead, we provide indexes to id and
+    // map because it is to expensive work.
+Instead, we provide indexes to id
-    // title fields, and raw query result. func getArticleList() *ArticleList {
+    // and title fields, and raw query result. func getArticleList() *ArticleList {
         rows, res, err := artlist_stmt.ExecAC()
         if mysqlError(err) {